LeoH10462/Sephora/README.md

 5. **Feature Engineering**:

    - Additional features, such as a `popularity_score` calculated from `rating`, `love`, and `number_of_reviews`, may be engineered to better capture a product’s overall appeal.
 We might also explore grouped features, like price ranges or aggregations for the `brand` and `category` fields.
-   - To standardize the `size` field, we extracted the total ounces from product size strings using a custom function designed to handle various formats, including single item sizes (e.g., "0.7oz/20mL"), multiple item sizes (e.g., "5x0.16oz/5mL"), and irregular entries (e.g., "nosize" or missing ounces).
-The function cleaned the input strings, matched patterns using regular expressions, and calculated the total ounces by multiplying the number of items by the ounces per item.

 6. **Dropped Unnecessary Columns**: